shamby87/VSCode-tutorial/README.md

 At this point, VSCode is in remote development mode.
 You can hit File->Open to open directories or files you have on the remote machine.

-## (Optional) Password-free Remote Development
+## Password-free Remote Development

 It is very frustrating when you have to enter your password everytime you connect to the remote server.
 By creating a SSH key, you can authorize your machine (and at the same time, VSCode) to connect without password.

 **ONLY do this on your personal computer, with SSH key authorization, anyone will be able to connect to your CSELab home directory without your password.**

-First create a SSH key on your computer if you haven’t done so, open up Terminal and type:
+First create a SSH key on your computer if you haven’t done so, open up Terminal **on your local machine** and type:

 ```
 ssh-keygen -t rsa -b 4096 -C "YOUR_INTERNET_ID@umn.edu"
 ```
+Be sure to replace `YOUR_INTERNET_ID@umn.edu` with your actual university email.

 The following will show up in your terminal.
 Press enter when you are asked where to save your SSH key.
 This will save it in the default location.